 A constructive evaluation process promotes quality instruction and is a fundamental element in a sound educational program.
 Evaluations and formal observations are designed to encourage common goals and to comply with the state's evaluation criteria and district policies.
-Temporary and probationary teachers are evaluated annually and tenured teachers are evaluated every other year.
+Temporary and probationary teachers are evaluated annually and tenured teachers every other year, veteran teachers are evaluated every third year or as needed.

 Evaluations are conducted by site administrators, who have been trained and certified for competency to perform teacher evaluations.
-Evaluation criteria includes the following:
+Evaluation criteria include the following: